saraozn/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>
 * Similar to adding a customer, ensure that you have typed the command accurately with **all** the compulsory [parameters](#glossary) present. (refer to the example commands above)<br>
 * The characteristics are also optional.
-If it is not set, the characteristics field will be empty.
+If it is not set, no characteristic will be recorded for that particular property.
 </div>

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>

-* To ensure that your property list remains neat, PropertyMatch will warn you when you try to add duplicate properties with the same **address**.
+* To ensure that your property list remains neat, PropertyMatch will not allow you to add duplicate properties with the same **address**.
 * Only the address is used to differentiate between properties. i.e. Other parameters can be duplicated for different properties.

 </div>